arcturo/library/coffeescript/chapters/01_syntax.md

 ##Functions

 CoffeeScript removes the rather verbose `function` statement, and replaces it with a thin arrow: `->`.
-Functions can be one liners, or indented on multiple lines.
+Functions can be one liners or indented on multiple lines.
 The last expression in the function is implicitly returned.
 In other words, you don't need to use the `return` statement unless you want to return earlier inside the function.

 With that in mind, let's take a look at an example: